All Episodes

 He's a jerk.

-I'll let it remain nameless.
+I'll let him remain nameless.

 The president doesn't lie, and it was a rude question.

-Now it's an indicator, but a lot of people don't invest in the stock market.
+Now, it's an indicator, but a lot of people don't invest in the stock market.

-And the more important thing to me is to look at these unemployment numbers, and then more importantly, I think the trade deals that the president has gotten have paid off uh handsomely for the country.
+And then, more importantly, I think the trade deals that the president has gotten have paid off handsomely for the country.

-I think the incentives, deregulation has kept a lot of businesses in America that would otherwise leave.
+I think the incentives deregulation has kept a lot of businesses in America that would otherwise leave.

-And looking at the alternative, which is no lifeblood of our economy, which is oil and gas and no combustion engine, and we'll get rid of cows and planes and everything's free, and uh uh it doesn't seem very promising to me.
+And looking at the alternative, which is no lifeblood of our economy, which is oil and gas and no combustion engine, and we'll get rid of cows and planes and everything's free.

 And the tax cuts and the tax cuts.